• Skip to primary navigation

 • White wine vinegar.
 You can also use champagne vinegar.
 However, I don't recommend using distilled white vinegar in this recipe.
 It's too acidic.

 • Fresh broccoli florets.
-It's easiest to buy bagged pre-washed broccoli - simply chop them into smaller florets since they do tend to be quite large.
+It's easiest to buy bagged pre-washed broccoli - simply chop the florets into smaller ones since they tend to be quite large.

 • Bacon bits.
-I use store-bought bacon bits, but if you prefer, you can certainly cook some bacon (microwave bacon is fast and easy), chop it, and use that.
+I use store-bought bacon bits, but if you prefer, you can cook some bacon (microwave bacon is fast and easy, or make oven bacon) and chop it.

 Instructions

-• Your first step is to mix the dressing.
-So you whisk together the mayonnaise, vinegar, salt, and pepper.
-You can add a bit of garlic or garlic powder too.
+Your first step is to mix the dressing.
+So, you whisk together the mayonnaise, vinegar, salt, and pepper.
+You can add a pinch of garlic or garlic powder.

-• Now add the bacon bits and the cheese and gently mix to combine.
+Add the bacon bits and cheese and gently mix to combine.

 Don't try to serve this salad right after making it.
 It needs an hour or two in the fridge.
 The time it spends in the fridge allows the flavors to develop and meld.
 It also slightly softens the broccoli.